 Music is the soundtrack to the movie that is my life.
 Even if I'm not listening to something, you can be sure that I have a playlist running in my mind.
 I love discovering new, weird, and obscure songs and bands (normal and popular ones too).
 I even used to review albums of all genres for a relatively popular blog.
 The final hurrah occurred when I was invited to interview a band called For a Minor Reflection at the Ambassador of Iceland's house for a media-only event.

-I highly value logic, reasoning, science, and just general knowledge about the world and people around me.
+I highly value logic, reasoning, science, and general knowledge about the world and people around me.
 Stubborn ignorance, lack of critical thinking, and pseudoscience are some of my biggest pet peeves.
 But, I also try to be as objective and open to other people's beliefs as possible, and I love having science-based philosophical arguments.
-For instance, do you believe in free will or not?
-I find compelling arguments in either direction.
+Hot topic: Do you believe in free will?

 Despite the fact that I read books professionally, I still do a lot casual reading on the side for both pleasure and intellectual stimulation, which often go hand in hand.
 In general, I'm simultaneously reading one fiction and one nonfiction book.
 Some of my favorite web-based reading material can be found at Snopes, Smithsonian.com, Science-Based Medicine, We're History, Atlas Obscura, and The Comics Curmudgeon.